h0mbre/h0mbre.github.io/_posts/eWPT.md

 ## Managing Expectations
 I enrolled in WAPT because, beyond the narrow exposure to web app testing you get in PWK/OSCP, I had little to no experience.
 I have done ~30 machines on HackTheBox and found a lot of the skills I gained from HackTheBox and watching Ippsec walkthroughs to be very helpful during the course and exam.
 I really wanted to learn more about some of the client side type attacks that don't typically come up during CTF type activities.

 Prior to the course I read about half of the Web Application Hacker's Handbook and found the material to be outstanding, I actually referenced it a lot during the eWPT exam.
 I took my time during the course to make sure I was really grasping the concepts and not just rushing to add a certification to my CV.
-All in all I probably spent around 70 hours in the various labs and way less than that reading through the material.
+All in all, I probably spent around 70 hours in the various labs and way less than that reading through the material.
 I think the course is set up perfectly for those with little to no web app testing experience looking to get a solid grasp of the fundamentals.
 It really helped me get a better understanding of Cross-Site Scripting and SQL Injection in particular.
 The chapters on Session Security and Web Services were also great.

 I definitely recommend this course to anyone who can afford it and is interested in learning the web app testing fundamentals.